Virendra Kumar Yadav: Political career

 Virendra Kumar Yadav got active in politics just after completing his studies.
 Due to his political background he got early success in politics.
 He was elected Block Pramukh of Ghazipur Sadar in the year 2005.
 He got elected as Chairman of Zila Panchayat of Ghazipur in 2016.
 However, he got major success only after being elected as MLA from Jangipur assembly seat in 2017.
 He defeated his close contestant Ramesh Narayan Kushwaha from Bharatiya Janata Party with a margin of 3,239 votes.

 Posts held

-Before being elected as Member of Legislative assembly of Uttar Pradesh Virendra Kuma Yadav has held various political posts in Ghazipur district.
+Before being elected as Member of Legislative assembly of Uttar Pradesh Virendra Kumar Yadav has held various political posts in Ghazipur district.